-Whitening is the procedure of brightening your teeth and giving them a whiter appearance.
+Whitening is the cosmetic procedure of brightening your teeth and giving them a whiter appearance.
 Brushing and flossing are the most common methods that people use to maintain their teeth bright, sparkling, white, and healthy.
 Maintaining good dental hygiene is essential in keeping that confident appearance.
 The whitening procedure is quick and straightforward when the whitening treatments include bleaches like sodium peroxide or carbamide peroxide.
 Stains are broken down into tiny bits, causing the color to become less intense and the teeth to whiten.
-Our dental team at Cascade Dental provides the greatest methods for making your teeth seem more attractive, brilliant, and whiter.
+Our dental team at Cascade Dental along with Dr. Rice provides the greatest methods for making your teeth seem more attractive, brilliant, and whiter.

 What Discolors Teeth?